Member Investment Choice

 - International Shares investment option

-The degree of fluctuation will depend on the investment option(s) you select and their performance.
-The same unit price is used for buying units (when contributions are received) and selling units (when benefits are paid).
+The degree of fluctuation in returns will depend on the investment option(s) you select and their performance.
+The same unit price is used for buying units (when money is received) and selling units (such as when super is withdrawn).

 Defined Benefit Members